whatsoever025/Multimodal-Cryptocurrency-Market-Sentiment-Forecasting/docs/PIPELINE.md

 **This should NOT happen** with this pipeline.
 If it does:
 1. Check that `extract_features.py` ran successfully locally ✓
-2. Verify `.pt` files are on HF: `https://huggingface.co/datasets/username/crypto-features`
+2. Verify `.pt` files are on HF: `https://huggingface.co/datasets/khanh252004/crypto_sentiment_features` ✓
-3. Verify train.py uses `--hf-features-repo` argument
+3. Verify train.py uses `--hf-features-repo khanh252004/crypto_sentiment_features` argument
 4. Check `src/training/dataset.py` loads from HF, not runs extraction

 ### If dataset loads very slowly on Kaggle: